Sousastep/SousaFX-rnbo-docs/docs/bindings.md

 A list of all connections between the game controller and audio effect parameters.

-!!! note

-	- Y, B, A, and X will be referred to as North, East, South, and West.

-	- The shoulder buttons, L1, R1, L2, and R2, will be referred to as Left Bumper, Right Bumper, Left Trigger, and Right Trigger

-	- Thumbstick1 will be referred to as Left Thumbstick.

-	- Thumbstick2 will be referred to as Right Thumbstick.

 ## Start, Select, Cardinal

 Start and Select are used for changing the function of the North, East, South, and West buttons.